ffd8/P5LIVE/README.md

 See [HY5](https://github.com/ffd8/hy5) for details of Hydra + p5.js.

 ### STRUDEL
 One can code music on the fly using [Strudel](https://strudel.cc/), which is now accessible from within P5LIVE!
-The workflow is similar to `// sandbox`, however we use `// strudel` as an open and closer of any code that should be evaluated by Strudel.
+The workflow is similar to `// sandbox`, however we use `// strudel` as an open and close of a code block to be evaluated by Strudel.
 Type `strudel` + `TAB Key` to add this snippet to your code.

 ```js
 // strudel
 $: s("bd(3,8) sd, hh*<4 8 16>").dec(.2).delay(.4)
 // strudel
 ```
-To stop the audio, either use `hush()`, `_$:` or just comment out everything.
+To stop the audio, use either `hush()`, `_$:` or `CTRL + .` to stop.

-#### HAP TRIGGER
+#### STRUDEL INFLUENCE VISUALS
 We can directly write p5.js code or change global variables on every `hap` (happening/event), ie on each trigger within a pattern.
 This allows you to synchronize your visuals with specific instruments, notes, effects of your pattern.
 To do so, use the `.p5live()` custom function (type `.p5live` + `TAB` for snippet).
 Code within that space, will run on any event, or filter with if statements per `hap.s` for each sound.
 Enable the `console.log` to monitor what's available, including things like `hap.pan` to have your visuals follow the current pan position?!
-While direct drawing to the canvas is possible, you'll more likely want to set variable values that you react upon within your `draw()` function.
+While direct drawing to the canvas is possible, you'll more likely want to set variable values that you react upon continuously within your `draw()` function.

 ```js
 // strudel